Infallibility of the Church: Lutheranism

 Lutheran theology teaches that the Church is indefectible, as with Catholic doctrine.
-The Lutheran Churches hold that the "maintenance of this indefectibility as the sovereign work of God."
+Lutheran churches hold that the "maintenance of this indefectibility as the sovereign work of God."

 Anglicanism

-The Church of England claimed this type of authority over the people of England, but the idea is no longer popular within the church, owing to a lack of commonly-accepted traditions and to disputes as to some peripheral doctrines.
+The Church of England claimed this type of authority over the people of England, but the idea is no longer popular within the church, owing to a lack of commonly accepted traditions and to disputes as to some peripheral doctrines.
 However, Anglicanism holds to a unique ecclesiology: in the Anglican view, churches in the historic episcopate (such as the Anglican, Roman Catholic, Scandinavian Lutheran, Moravian, Old Catholic, Persian, Eastern Orthodox and Oriental churches) that maintained apostolic succession, belief, and practice are all branches of the Universal Church.
-Anglicans believe there will always be a section of the Christian Church, although possibly not the Anglican Church itself, which will not fall into major heresy.
+Anglicans believe there will always be a section of the Christian Church, although possibly not the Anglican Church, which will not fall into major heresy.

 Tradition and scripture

 Catholics and Orthodox Christians believe that divine revelation (the one "Word of God") is contained both in the words of God in sacred scripture and in the deeds of God in sacred tradition.
 Everything asserted as true by either scripture or tradition is true and infallible.

 Methodists and Anglicans teach the doctrine of prima scriptura, which suggests that Scripture is the primary source for Christian doctrine, but that "tradition, experience, and reason" can nurture the Christian religion as long as they are in harmony with the Bible.

 Yves Congar, who thought Catholics could acknowledge a substantial element of truth in the Lutheran and Reformed doctrine sola scriptura, wrote that "we can admit sola scriptura in the sense of a material sufficiency of canonical Scripture.
 This means that Scripture contains, in one way or another, all truths necessary for salvation."
 This has led to the tenable position of the "two modes" theory.

 In his book, James F. Keenan reports studies by some academics.
 A study by Bernard Hoose states that claims to a continuous teaching by the Church on matters of sexuality, life and death, and crime and punishment are "simply not true."
 After examining seven medieval texts about homosexuality, Mark Jordan argues that, "far from being consistent, any attempt to make a connection among the texts proved impossible."
 He calls the tradition's teaching of the Church "incoherent".
-Karl-Wilhelm Merks considers that tradition itself is "not the truth guarantor of any particular teaching."
-Keenan, however, says that studies of "manualists" such as John T. Noonan Jr. has demonstrated that, "despite claims to the contrary, manualists were co-operators in the necessary historical development of the moral tradition."
+Karl-Wilhelm Merks considers that sacred tradition is "not the truth guarantor of any particular teaching."
+Keenan, however, says that studies of "manualists" such as John T. Noonan Jr. demonstrate that, "despite claims to the contrary, manualists were co-operators in the necessary historical development of the moral tradition."
 Noonan, according to Keenan, has provided a new way of viewing at "areas where the Church not only changed, but shamefully did not."

+Christian fundamentalism

+Evangelical Fundamentalist churches believe that the primary method of Bible study is literal interpretation, and that the interpretation of these verses is infallible and therefore cannot be discussed.